msumner91/msumner91.github.io/about.md

 permalink: /about/
 ---

-I'm a Software Engineer currently working as a consultant at Data Reply.
-Previously, I worked in Equities Tech at Goldman Sachs.

 This blog will discuss topics related to:

-- Functional Programming
+- Programming languages / compilers
-- Data Science & Engineering
+- Meta-programming
+- Distributed Systems

 Code samples will be posted at:
 {% include icon-github.html username="msumner91" %} /